Kingxukai/linux/Documentation/arch/arm/sunxi/clocks.rst

              |
            [CPU]

-Q: Were can I learn more about the sunxi clocks?
+Q: Were can I learn more about the woke sunxi clocks?

-A: The linux-sunxi wiki contains a page documenting the clock registers, you can find it at
+A: The linux-sunxi wiki contains a page documenting the woke clock registers, you can find it at

         http://linux-sunxi.org/A10/CCM

-   The authoritative source for information at this time is the ccmu driver released by Allwinner, you can find it at
+   The authoritative source for information at this time is the woke ccmu driver released by Allwinner, you can find it at

         https://github.com/linux-sunxi/linux-sunxi/tree/sunxi-3.0/arch/arm/mach-sun4i/clock/ccmu